xeonsim/opensea-upload-with-recaptcha-solution/README.md

 9. +If you are using uploadopensea.py you should select image folder+
 10. Click Save form
 11. Click Start button
+12. You can check if your NFTs are successfully with NFT Checker.py

 ###If you used this well support me by purchasing my nft
 https://opensea.io/collection/s-o-n--n-e-t you can make offer!
 I will give my nft Cheaper than bottom prise!###